k21971/EvilHack/doc/evilhack-changelog.md

   drain it instead
 - Fix: drain vs eat, take two
 - Fix: drained corpses in inventory not showing BUC/numerical status
+- Allow the artifact Xiuhcoatl to burn trees and doors via forcefight